Many people choose to support certain favoured charities in their wills.

-Since April 2012, the government has added an incentive in the form of a reduction in the inheritance tax (“IHT”) rate on death if certain conditions are met.
+In 2012, the government added an incentive in the form of a reduction in the inheritance tax (IHT) rate on death if certain conditions are met.
 In summary, leaving 10% of your estate to charity can reduce the IHT rate on all or part of your chargeable estate from the usual 40% to 36%.
-This seems to be a win-win situation, but is it too good to be true?
-And how can you benefit from it?
+This seems to be a win-win situation, but is it too good to be true and how can you benefit from it?

 What is the reduced rate of IHT and how does it work?

 The basic position is that if you leave 10% or more of your estate, or a component of your estate, to a charity or community amateur sports club then, as well as the charitable gift itself being free of IHT in the usual way, the IHT payable on the chargeable estate (or the relevant component) will be 36% rather than the usual 40%.
 The charitable gift can be given as a legacy of a specific amount or as a proportion of your estate.
 It is possible for certain beneficiaries or trustees to achieve the same results by making charitable dispositions in the two years following death.

 To establish whether or not the reduced IHT rate is available in relation to some or all of your estate, the estate is split into three components: the survivorship component (those assets which were owned as joint tenants); the settled property component (assets which were held in a trust of which you were the life tenant); and the general component (all other assets in your estate for IHT purposes, unless they are simply deemed to be in your estate because you continued to benefit from them after giving them away).
 In order to apply the lower rate of IHT, the “charitable giving condition” will need to be met by at least one component of the estate.
 The lower rate then automatically applies to that component, although it is possible to opt out.
 It may be worth considering opting out where the administrative burden outweighs the benefit of the 4% IHT saving.